AdamSturge/Engine-Blog/index.md

 ## What this isn't
 Since I obviously need to assume some level of prior knowledge I'll state what this site isn't.
 I will not be teaching you:
 * C++
-* OpenGL
+* Basic OpenGL
 * Linear Algrbra
-* Calculus
+* (Vector) Calculus
 * Basic Trigonometry

 If you are unfamilar with some of these items there are a wealth of fantastic tutorials online for free.
-For OpenGL I reccomend [LearnOpgenGL](https://learnopengl.com/)
+For OpenGL I reccomend [LearnOpgenGL](https://learnopengl.com/).
+Ideally before reading any further you'd have completed the "Getting Started" section of LearnOpenGL first.
+But if you comfortable glossing over some of the rendering stuff, or looking it up as you go along, then you should be alright.

 {% include links.html %}